People’s impressions of your attractiveness can vary *a lot* depending on the particular photo they’re looking at.

-It’s common on Photofeeler for someone to test lots of different photos of themselves in our Dating category and receive a wide range of “Attractive” scores.
+In fact, it’s quite common on Photofeeler for a single person to test lots of different photos of themselves and receive a wide range of “Attractive” scores.

-Here’s what we know are some of the key differences between photos of the same person with very low and very high Attractive ratings.
+In case you’re looking to maximize your attractiveness in photos, here’s what we know are some of the key differences between pics of the same person with low and high Attractive ratings.

 Differences Between Photos (of the Same Person) with Low and High Attractive Scores